Why a dress code is more than just fashion advice

 How do you clearly communicate the dress code to your guests?

 The most common mistake: describing the dress code in just a few words and expecting everyone to understand.
 That doesn’t work.
-Especially not for international guests, younger employees, or people who rarely attend business events.
+Not for international guests, younger employees, or people who rarely attend business events.

 Always provide an explanation when communicating your dress code.
-Don’t say: “Dress code: smart casual.”
-Instead, say: “Dress code: smart casual—think chinos, a nice sweater, or a blazer.
-No jeans, no sneakers.”
+Avoid simply writing "Dress code: smart casual."
+Give some context.
+For example: "Dress code: smart casual—think chinos, a nice sweater, or a blazer.
+No jeans, no sneakers."

 It’s best to also give an example of what NOT to wear.
 That might sound prescriptive, but it helps people make a conscious choice and prevents any awkwardness on the night itself.